husnaingilani0/husnaingilani0/README.md

-# 🏄‍♂️ Forrest Knight
+# 🏄‍♂️ Husnain Gilani

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Web Artisian (Developer/Creator)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.
+I build software solutions that makes life easier.
+All my coding projects are build from the ground up.
+One-step at a time.
+I try to give them a unique touch that makes the user go 🤩/👌/😎.
+Same for the content, From animation to scripting to voice overs, I give it MY touch.
+I publish all my content on "[squirrelproductions][youtube]" for the entire world to experience.
    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>